zenkimoto/bluecloud.extensions/README.md

 Use `albums` like you would any list of objects!

-Replace `SqliteConnection` with a database connection of choice.
+Replace `SqliteConnection` with a database connection of your choice.

 _**Note:** Model objects do not have to have to be a 1-1 match with database tables._